-For other long-term benefits, the present value of the acquired liability is recognised as of the balance-sheet date.
-Movements in present values are recorded directly in the income statement as personnel expense.
+For other long-term benefits, the present value of the acquired commitment is recorded as of the balance sheet date.
+Movements in present values are recorded directly on the income statement as personnel expense.

-Employer contributions to defined-contribution pension plans are recognised in personnel expense at the date when the employee becomes entitled thereto.
+Employer contributions to defined-contribution pension plans are recognised in personnel expense on the date when the employee becomes entitled thereto.

-4. Changes in financial-statement accounting policies and comparability
+4 / Amendments in accounting principles and comparability

 New and revised International Financial Reporting Standards